Skip to contents

 matrix()

-Vorob'ev expectation, e.g., as returned by vorobT().
+Vorob'ev expectation, e.g., as returned by vorob_t().

 Value

-vorobT returns a list with elements threshold, VE, and avg_hyp (average hypervolume)
+vorob_t returns a list with elements threshold, ve, and avg_hyp (average hypervolume)

-vorobDev returns the Vorob'ev deviation.
+vorob_dev returns the Vorob'ev deviation.

 References